naeluh/pa11y-crawler/readme.md

 - Crawls websites to find all pages within the same origin
 - Respects maximum crawl depth
-- Runs axe-core accessibility tests on each page
+- Runs pa11y-crawler accessibility tests on each page
 - Generates individual HTML reports for each page
-- Creates a combined report summarizing all issues
-- Configurable concurrency, exclusion patterns, and more

 ## Installation